 Many focus on the Φ ratios that can be found independent of the whole composition.
 As we noted in the previous post, this can be accomplished with almost any image or object.

-So why is the central figure not really centered on the composition?
+Also, from the above diagram you can see that the door is not centered on the room.
 Well, take a look at this.
 Diagram 8

 The perspective is centered on the room.
-The central figure is centered on the doorway which is not centered on the room.
+Later, in the 1600’s, a door was added.
+The door is centered on the central figure and not centered on the room.

 Finally, the √4 rectangle divides in half and then again in half and so on (old carpenters trick).
 It would be much more manageable (especially with assistants) to simple run a string the length of the wall and simply fold it back to find the half way points and repeat as required.
 Calculating repeated Φ ratios, at this scale and without the use of calipers or projection, would be tedious if not begging for failure.